heptarch/heptarch.github.io/drafts/demon.md

 Susan gently pulled a wire near her head, and the tug travelled obediently into the darkness.
-A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leaned forward as if bowing.
+A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leaned forward, as if bowing.
 The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating their master.